804: The Deadly Mantis

 Hopefully John Madden was on that bus.

-Aside from his careers as a football player, Super Bowl-winning NFL coach, and color commentator for Monday Night Football, sports legend John Madden is also known for his fear of flying, which led to him traveling exclusively in a customized bus and prevented him from attending the Pro Bowls, which until 2010 were held in Hawaii.
-(Ironic trivia note: Madden’s wife is a pilot.)
+Aside from his careers as a football player, Super Bowl-winning NFL coach, and color commentator for Monday Night Football, sports legend John Madden (1936-2021) was also known for his fear of flying, which led to him traveling exclusively in a customized bus and prevented him from attending the Pro Bowls, which until 2010 were held in Hawaii.
+(Ironic trivia note: Madden’s wife Virgina earned a private pilot license.)

 “Attention.
 All military and civil defense personnel …” You cannot be turned down for this policy.